How to Help Someone Who Might Be Suicidal

-The death of fashion designer Kate Spade earlier in the week and celebrity chef Anthony Bourdain on Friday spotlights the importance of recognizing the potential warning signs when someone intends to end their life.
+The death of celebrity chef Anthony Bourdain on Friday and fashion designer Kate Spade earlier in the week spotlights the importance of recognizing potential warning signs when someone intends to end their life.

 The attention is needed, especially now.